 If you’re struggling with student loan debt — welcome to the crowd.
 Over two-thirds of young adults who went to college for a bachelor’s degree took out loans to pay for their education, and many are looking into the pros and cons of consolidating student loans.

 If you’re looking for a better way to tackle your debt, you may have considered student loan consolidation.
-But what is it?
+But what is student loan consolidation?
 Why consolidate student loans?
-What are all the pros and cons of student loan consolidation?
+What are the reasons to consolidate student loans?
 And is it right for you?

 People often use the terms “student loan consolidation” and “student loan refinancing” interchangeably, but they’re very different processes.
 And there are many pros and cons of consolidating your student loans to think about.

 Student loan consolidation is for those with federal student loans.
 Under this approach, you take out a Direct Consolidation Loan for the amount of your current debt.
 Moving forward, you’ll have just one loan, rather than several, and one monthly payment.

 Student loan refinancing is for both private and federal student loans.
 Instead of working with the government to take out a loan, you take out a private student loan for the amount of your old debt.
 Like consolidation, you’ll have just one loan to worry about rather than several.
 But, refinancing is different in that you’ll have a new interest rate, repayment term, and monthly payment.

 Why consolidate federal student loans?
 Both student loan consolidation and student loan refinancing are effective strategies for managing your debt, but there are both pros and cons of student loan consolidation that you should consider.

 When you consolidate your loans with a Direct Consolidation Loan, you can extend your repayment term to as long as 30 years.
 With such a long repayment term, you can dramatically reduce your monthly payment, making it more affordable.
 You’ll pay more in interest over time with this approach, but it may be worth it to get more breathing room in your budget.